 In terms of job creation associated with the HRTC, the available data is less clear.
-One source of jobs data is that MHPC collects and reports in its biennial reports to the Legislature, but OPEGA found these data to be problematic and ultimately not reliable (see recommendation B.1).
+One source of jobs data is that MHPC collects and reports in its biennial reports to the Legislature, but OPEGA found these data to be problematic and ultimately not reliable (see recommendation B.1 on pages 29-30).
 The 2020 Economic Impact Report commissioned by Maine Preservation is another source of HRTC jobs information, but OPEGA notes that this data is subject to the caveats outlined regarding model estimation on pages 16-17.
 The figures in the Maine Preservation report were calculated using economic modeling based on the construction cost inputs.
-OPEGA finds the job figures calculated by the model based on construction cost inputs to be more reasonable than the job
+64 OPEGA finds the job figures calculated by the model based on construction cost inputs to be more reasonable than the job figures MHPC has reported in the biennial reports.
+The 2020 Economic Impact Report presents the following jobs impacts from the HRTC: